-A health insurance policy covers medical expenses incurred as a result of an accident, illness, or injury.
-An individual can acquire such insurance for a set policy tenor by paying monthly or annual premiums.
+A health insurance policy covers medical expenses incurred due to an accident, illness, or injury.
+An individual can acquire such insurance for a set policy term by paying monthly or annual premiums.

 Online health insurance is a cost-effective and convenient way to obtain financial security in case of medical emergencies.